What Does “At-Will” Employment Mean in California?

 Just because you are considered an at-will employee in California you can still be subject to wrongful termination.

 For example, “at-will” employees can’t be fired for protected characteristics that include:

 In addition, employees cannot be fired for their political views, exercising their rights to take sick days, taking a protected leave of absence, or to keep certain benefits from vesting.

 Nor can “at-will” employees be fired or forced out for reasons that violate other fundamental “public policies,” or in retaliation for speaking out about something unlawful they thought might be going on in the workplace.

-So, while, Yes, California is an “at-will” state, the good news is – that doesn’t mean your employer can wrongfully fire you.
+So, while, Yes, California is an “at-will” employment state, the good news is – that doesn’t mean your employer can wrongfully fire you.

 If you’ve been given a reason for being fired or forced out for a reason that doesn’t ring true to you, you should explore your legal options.